davkat1/GreenLight/readme.md

 ## Cite as

-Katzin, David, Simon van Mourik, Frank Kempkes, and Eldert J. Van Henten.
+David Katzin, Simon van Mourik, Frank Kempkes, and Eldert J. Van Henten.
 2020.
 “GreenLight - An Open Source Model for Greenhouses with Supplemental Lighting: Evaluation of Heat Requirements under LED and HPS Lamps.”
 Biosystems Engineering 194: 61–81. https://doi.org/10.1016/j.biosystemseng.2020.03.010.

 ## Compatability
 The code in this repository has been tested for compatibility with MATLAB 2015b and onwards.
 The [DyMoMa](https://github.com/davkat1/DyMoMa/) package is required in order to use this model.
 The current version uses [DyMoMa v1.0.0](https://github.com/davkat1/DyMoMa/releases/tag/v1.0.0).